werenzo/werenzo/README.md

 - Hi, I’m Lorenzo, an IT professional who lives and works in Italy
-- I’m currently learning how to automate system and storage administration
+- system and storage administration, dc operations
+-
 - https://medium.com/@oznerolnotes

 <!---